voicegain/platform/SLAs.md

   |Web API Preemptible|95.0% – < 99.0%  |10% |
   |Web API Preemptible|90.0% – < 95.0%  |20% |
   |Web API Preemptible|< 90.0%	         |35% |

+<sup>1</sup> Percentage of monthly bill for Covered Service which does not meet SLO that will be credited to future monthly bills of Customer

 * **"Monthly Uptime Percentage"** means total number of minutes in a month, minus the number of minutes of Downtime suffered from all Downtime Periods in a month, divided by the total number of minutes in a month.